Back to School for HomeschoolersJuly 23, 2021

 - Choosing art or new educational aids to display in the classroom space

 Older students can help prepare the classroom space by sweeping, vacuuming, dusting, making sure their desk is neatly organized, and choosing decorations that help make it their space.
-Additionally, high school students can take an inventory of the classroom technology to see what still works and what might need to be upgraded.
+I love to get my high school students involved as well.
+They can take an inventory of the classroom technology to see what still works and what might need to be upgraded.

 Give the Curriculum a Refresh

-When preparing for a new school year, it’s important to remember that students start in a new place than the year before, both developmentally as their minds and bodies mature, and educationally as they absorb and master new material.
-That means that preparing for the first day back to school also includes updating your homeschool curriculum.
+When preparing for a new school year, it’s important to remember that everyone is starting in a new place.
+This means both developmentally as their minds and bodies mature, and educationally as they absorb and master new material.
+This also means that preparing for the first day back to school also includes updating your homeschool curriculum.

-While younger children may not be able to help select a curriculum, they can definitely tell you what topics and field trips they enjoy.
-Setting up meetings or check-ins to help plan the new year’s curriculum helps students feel like they have some agency in their education.
+Younger children may not be able to help select a curriculum, but they can definitely tell you what topics and field trips they enjoy.
+Setting up meetings or check-ins to help plan the new year’s curriculum helps students feel like they have some input in their education.
 It can also help get them excited for the big first day back!

 Engage with the Homeschool Community

 Homeschoolers are a tight-knit bunch; asking friends who homeschool for their best ideas might spark something creative you can add to your approach.
 Or you might host a get-together with local homeschoolers to brainstorm ideas and talk about how to respond to the challenges of the past year as they impact studies going forward.
-The community here at Homeschool.com is also a great place to connect with homeschool groups and get tips on making this school year awesome!
+The community here at Homeschool.com is also a great place to connect with homeschool groups, find free printables and get tips on making this school year awesome!

 Making the First Day Fantastic

-On the morning of the big day, we suggest starting off strong with your (and your students’) favorite nutritious breakfast.
+On the morning of the big day, we suggest starting off strong with your (and your students’) favorite nutritious “special breakfast.”
 It’s an oldie but goodie piece of advice that will set the mood for the first day back as something a little bit special and a little bit exciting before studies begin.
+You might also want to take first-day back to school pictures.
+These are all great ideas that help to get the kids excited and have a really fun back-to-homeschool experience.

 Start on the Right Foot

-- A formal greeting at the entrance to the study space (we recommend hugs, secret handshakes, and high-fives)
+- A formal greeting at the entrance to the study space (we recommend hugs, secret handshakes, hi-fives, and other fun ideas)

-- A prepared video greeting that is played for the students at the beginning of the day
+- A prepared video greeting is played for the students at the beginning of the day

 - A welcome activity to help your kids understand the expectations for the school year

-Warm, personalized greetings can help to dispel any feelings of nervousness about a new school year, and welcome back activities increase student engagement and motivation.
+Warm, personalized greetings can help to dispel any feelings of nervousness about a new school year and welcome-back activities increase student engagement and motivation making this homeschool special.
 This also eases them back into the workflow of the school day with a fun task.

 Goals and Expectations

-While we don’t recommend a rote syllabus reading for homeschool classrooms, we DO recommend using part of your first day back to school to clearly outline goals and expectations.
+While we don’t recommend a rote syllabus reading for homeschool classrooms, we DO recommend using part of your first day back to school to clearly outline goals and expectations when school starts.

 Although some goals and expectations might have been discussed in the preparation stage before the first day back to school, going over everything on the first day back can serve two important purposes.
 The first is to offer a final opportunity to make any changes to the goals and expectations.
-The second is to concretely connect the goals and expectations on paper to your homeschool classroom environment.
+The second is to concretely connect the goals and expectations on paper to your homeschool classroom environment and begin on your first day of homeschool.

 Building a community around your homeschool can enrich the experience for both parents and students.
 Whether you’re just beginning your homeschool journey or are an experienced homeschooler looking to expand your homeschool community, finding support and information tailored to your needs can be invaluable resources.

-Study.com is a leading online education resource making learning accessible for over 34 million students and educators a month.
+Finding an easy to use online resource for your homeschooling, like Study.com can make a world of difference.
 Our site has 1.9 million learning resources available including text and video lessons, practice tests, flashcards, worksheets, and lesson plans.
 Study.com uses instructional methods consistent with cognitive theories of learning, such as microlearning.
 Learning in bite-sized pieces makes the transfer of learning from the classroom to the desk more efficient and creates a rise in engagement.